JohannesBuchner/imagestack/README.rst

 	| GroupVideo MP4 (slow) |       6676 |
 	+-----------------------+------------+

 Storing a large set of images in a video file can save a lot of space!
+Compression rates are >30x better than simple HDF5 gzip+shuffle compression.